-You may be surprised to learn that black, white, and green peppercorns are all the same seed of the same plant in various stages of development and processing.
-They come from the vine Piper nigrum, which is native to India.
-However, pink peppercorns and pink berries are from different plants.
+You may be surprised to learn that black, white, and green peppercorns are all the same seed of the same plant.
+The color variation is from the various stages of development and processing.
+Peppercorns come from the vine Piper nigrum, which is native to India.
+Pink peppercorns and pink berries are from different plants.

 The active ingredient in pepper is piperine, of which as little as 20 parts per million can be detected by your taste buds.
 The berries grow on spikes, with 50 to 60 berries per spike.